 The Fund can contribute or withdraw funds from the investment pool by purchasing or redeeming shares.
 The number of shares purchased or redeemed each time a trust fund undergoes a transaction is the result of the dollar amount of the contribution or withdrawal divided by the NAV as calculated on a daily basis.
-At December 31, 2019, the Fund held 10,664,788 shares or 0.86% of the TBF Mutual Fund.
+At December 31, 2021, the Fund held 4,031,865 shares or 0.38% of the TBF Mutual Fund (2020 - 10,289,332 shares or 0.88%).